 Miter saws are a type of bench and stationary machinery that improve on the basic chop saw design and let you make precise cuts at various angles.
 They’re ideal for creating angle joints or decorative pieces.
 The top-rated miter saw models provide easy repeatability to speed up your productivity.
-There are several factors to take into consideration, and here we’ll explain the most important features to look for and what they mean.
+There are several factors to consider, and here we’ll explain the most essential features to look for and what they mean.

 There are three main types of miter saws: standard, compound and sliding miter saws.